uktrade/data-store-service/README.md

 > It is technically possible for CSV uploads to be accessible to external clients, but this is not currently used

 The most complex of these is the flow from external sources into the Data Workspace datasets database.
-These are triggered by a job in Jenkins every night, data is pulled from external sources into the Data Store Service, and via data-flow is ingested into the Data Workspace datasets database.
+These are triggered by a job in Jenkins every night, where data is pulled from external sources into the Data Store Service, and then via data-flow is ingested into the Data Workspace datasets database.
 The following sequence diagram shows the high level steps involved for each source.

 ```mermaid
 sequenceDiagram